asen/smg/docs/smg-config.md

       alert-warn-gt: 8                                  # optional - monitoring thresholds, details below
     - label: sl5min                                     # another variable def
     - label: sl15min                                    # a 3d variable def
+  labels:                                               # object labels, useful for filtering and grouping by
+    foo: bar
 </pre>

 As mentioned in the yaml comments above, some of the properties of the aggregate object will be assumed from the first object vars list, unless explicitly defined.
 It is up to the config to ensure that the list of objects to aggregate is compatible (and meaningful).